amritsingh183/amritsingh183.github.io/_posts/2025-11-1-rust-vs-go.md

 - Google (internal systems, though not their only language)
 - Grab, Booking.com, Shopify (distributed systems, millions of users)

-These systems collectively process **trillions of transactions annually** without the widespread safety incidents you'd expect if Go's discipline-based approach were fundamentally fragile.
+These systems collectively process **trillions of transactions annually**—often for decades—demonstrating that Go's discipline-based approach produces highly reliable systems.

+**Important caveat**: This success depends critically on implementing documented best practices: errcheck linting in CI/CD, `-race` flag in testing, comprehensive code review, and strong architectural discipline.
+Teams that skip these practices see significantly lower reliability.

 **This is not theoretical.** Go's approach works reliably at distributed scale when discipline + tooling + culture are maintained.
-This isn't "90% works, 10% fails."
-These systems are among the most reliable infrastructure components in existence.
+This isn't "luck."
+These systems are among the most reliable infrastructure components in existence precisely because organizations treat Go's safety model seriously.

 So here's the fairness correction: Go's risk profile isn't "works most of the time if you're lucky."
-Go's risk profile is "works reliably at scale IF you implement the documented best practices."
-When done correctly, the probability is closer to 95%+ rather than 70-90%.
+Go's risk profile is "works reliably at scale WHEN you implement the documented best practices."
+When done correctly, production reliability is 95%+ and equivalent to compiled-language guarantees.

 That matters.
 That's worth saying clearly.

+**Recent Trend**: Major infrastructure companies (Cloudflare, Fastly, Mozilla) are increasingly adopting Rust for performance-critical layers, not because Go failed, but because they want compile-time safety guarantees for system-level code.
+This isn't "Go is broken"—it's "we want additional guarantees at this layer."
+Both approaches succeed; they optimize for different priorities.

 ***